Creating Future Leaders

 JA of New York Spotlight

 The JA New York Leadership Awards Gala is our signature fundraising event held in Manhattan's Gotham Hall each November.
-This year we are proud to honor Richard Edelman, President and CEO of Edelman, along with our 2017 Student of the Year, Muhammad Usman Ghani.
+In 2018, we were proud to honor Rodney O. Martin, Jr., CEO and Chairman, Voya Financial and Scott Gerber, CEO, The Community Company and Founder, Young Entrepreneur Council along with our 2018 Student of the Year, Josue Quintero from Brooklyn Preparatory High School.

 Volunteer with JA